commercialhaskell/describe/README.md

 ## Setup

-Install the package by running `sh global-install.sh`.
+Install the package by running `sh global-install.sh` (requires stack).

 Add the following to your `~/.ghci` or just run it in your current session: